Practical Intervention Strategies for Children with Autism Spectrum Disorders: An Evidence Based Approach

-The course is being instructed by David Nolan, PT, DPT, MS, OCS, CSCS on October 15th and 16th, 2016.
-This particular course counts for 15 contact hours with NY State.
-If you have any questions feel free to contact Ed Leonard at (845)341-4280 or firstname.lastname@example.org
+The course is being instructed by Bobby Nabeyama on November 5th and 6th, 2016.
+This particular course counts for 18 contact hours with NY State.
+If you have any questions feel free to contact Ed Leonard at (845)341-4280 or email@example.com

 *Disclaimer: Following this link will take you out of the SUNY Orange Web site.
 The college cannot be responsible for the content of this external web site, although it has been reviewed and is recommended by the members of the PTA department.